- Eye-catching style

-As a hardtop convertible, the California's cabin merges the best of the roadster and coupe worlds, with a well-built, sturdy feel to the interior that's not typical of Ferrari.
-Seat room is good up front, but the plus-two rear seats are best reserved for children or extra gear.
+As a hardtop convertible, the California T's cabin merges the best of the roadster and coupe worlds, with a well-built, sturdy feel to the interior that hasn't always been typical of Ferrari.
+Passenger room is good up front, but the plus-two rear seats are best reserved for children or extra gear.
+The 2015 model also boasts a new seat design that Ferrari says is lighter, more comfortable, and better bolstered.
 The trunk offers fair space, but isn't quite capacious.
 The folding hardtop operates smoothly and quickly, opening and closing in about 15 seconds.

 Standard features on the California T include navigation, USB connections, and even something you might not expect from a Ferrari sports car: cupholders.
 For those with a taste for more, the California T, like all other Ferraris, can be custom tailored to an owner's every wish.